SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Workflow_Jinja2_Support.md

       and calls `template.render(**variables)`, passing in the dictionary of all available workflow variables.
     * If the flag is `false` or absent, the method falls back to using Python's standard `prompt.format(**variables)`.

-This design ensures that the feature is fully self-contained within the variable substitution logic and can be easily applied to any node or string field without requiring changes to the node handlers themselves.
+This design keeps the feature fully self-contained within the variable substitution logic; it can be applied to any node or string field without requiring changes to the node handlers themselves.